wytseng/note-taker/README.md

 This application is free to use by anyone.

 To start off, simply click "Get Started" from the home page.
-Then you should be displayed
+Then you should brought to the 'notes' page where all saved notes are listed.

+You can add notes through this page by clicking on the plus icon in the right corner.
+As you fill out the note title and note text, a save icon will show up in the right corner.
+When clicking on the save icon, the new note will be added to the database and the page will then refresh to reflect the new changes.

+You can also delete a note simply by clicking on the red trach icon next to the note you would like to delete.
+Likely, the page will also refresh to display the updated changes.

+Here is a video demonstration of the webpage functionalities: https://drive.google.com/file/d/1TukV3uMixbkEbTGzAlg1PgiA2WRMI-8R/view.

 ## License